pythonfullstack/relayer/README.md

 # Relayer

-The project we’re going to be working on is a multi-chain relayer system.
-For this trial we can limit the chains to be only Polygon Testnet that won’t do a lot of burden.
+The project is a multi-chain relayer system that we can limit the chains to be only Polygon Testnet that won’t do a lot of burden.

 ## What is a relayer